INFORMSJoC/2023.0250/README.md

 the `results` subdirectory.
 This data is presented in Sections 4, 5, and 6 of the [corresponding journal article](https://doi.org/10.1287/ijoc.2023.0250).

+## ParMOO Submodule

+For additional local archival processes, the ParMOO source code is made available in this repository via a git submodule in the `src` subdirectory.
+The latest version of this source can be obtained by issuing `git submodule update --init --recursive` from within this repository.
+The submodule is included here purely for INFORMS Journal of Computing archival purposes; we recommend that users obtain the latest version of ParMOO following the below.

 ## Continued Development

 ParMOO is under continuous development.
 For the latest version of the ParMOO